Particle scattering in a sonic analogue of special relativity: Phonon scattering kinematics

 where $c_\sonic \hbar k_{\final,(1)} $ (or equivalently, $\hbar\omega_{\final,(1)}$) is taken to be the solution with the positive sign, $c_\sonic \hbar k_{\final,(2)}$ (or equivalently, $\hbar\omega_{\final,(2)}$) is taken to be the solution with the negative sign, and

 Note that the bar ($\bar{~}$) serves only as a notational label; it has no particular physical or mathematical meaning.
-The quantity $\bar{B}$ has units of a three-momentum, whereas the quantity $\bar{C}$ has units of the square of a three momentum.
+The quantity $\bar{B}$ has units of a three-momentum, whereas the quantity $\bar{C}$ has units of the square of a three-momentum.

-The term $c_\sonic\bar{B}$ in Eq.~\eqref{Eq:FinalPhononEnergy} expands to produce terms of the form $c_\sonic \hbar{k_\init}$, $mc^2_\sonic$ and $c_\sonic {p_\init}$.
+The term $c_\sonic\bar{B}$ in Eq.~\eqref{Eq:FinalPhononEnergy} expands to produce terms of the form $c_\sonic \hbar{k_\init}$, $mc^2_\sonic$, and $c_\sonic {p_\init}$.
 The first of these three terms is precisely the initial energy of the phonon,~$\hbar \omega_\init$.
-The remaining two terms have the structure of relativistic terms: by analogy to actual relativity, the second term appears to have the structure of a sonic analogue to rest mass-energy, and the third term has the structure of the initial (relativistic) kinetic energy of the particle.
+The remaining two terms have the structure of relativistic terms: by analogy to actual relativity, the second term appears to have the structure of a sonic analogue to rest mass energy, and the third term has the structure of the initial (relativistic) kinetic energy of the particle.
 With that said, these final two terms are \textit{not} actually descriptions of the external particle's energy because the external particle is \textit{not} sonically relativistic.
-Nonetheless, it is interesting to note that terms of a relativistic form appear naturally in the description of our non-relativistic external particle.
+Nonetheless, it is interesting to note that terms of a relativistic form appear naturally in the description of our nonrelativistic external particle.